 Leading Complex Collaborations: A How-To Course for Leaders, May 10-31, Seattle Impact Hub

 WA Nonprofits Conference "Network Leadership Master Track", May 17, Seattle WA

-Converge is both a thought-leader and a team of accomplished practitioners who have led the creation of successful multi-stakeholder collaborations, partnerships, and networks in fields as diverse as urban revitalization, healthcare, financial resilience, policy advocacy and implementation, and environmental conservation and stewardship.
+Converge is both a thought-leader and a team of accomplished practitioners who have led the creation of successful multi-stakeholder collaborations, partnerships, and networks in fields as diverse as urban revitalization, healthcare, financial resilience, and environmental conservation and stewardship.